-Brian Orakpo appears to be slowing down, while Kevin Dodd hasn't shown that he can be an NFL-caliber player yet.
+Brian Orakpo appears to be slowing down a bit, while Kevin Dodd hasn't shown that he can be an NFL-caliber player yet.
 There's a good chance the Titans spend an early draft choice on an edge rusher to start across from Derrick Morgan.

 Derrick Nnadi, DT, Florida State